-In 2017, birth injury marked just 10% of all negligence claims against the NHS.
+In contrast, with the UK, the value of such claims more than makes up for the rarity of occurrence.
+For instance, in 2017, birth injury constitutes just 10% of all negligence claims against the NHS.
 However, payouts to cover the injuries made up 50% of all compensation from the NHS.
 From the same article:

 The value of such claims – often linked with a failure to monitor babies’ heart rates, to detect risks of oxygen starvation – has tripled over the past decade.

-Senior coroners called for changes to reform the system, with hospital trusts advised to stop recruiting newly qualified midwives until they can prove they have such skills, with annual checks.
+Senior coroners called for changes to reform the system, with hospital trusts advised stopping recruiting newly qualified midwives until they can prove they have such skills, with annual checks.

 The aftermath of birth negligence claims